asreview/asreview/docs/source/about.rst

     ASReview LAB and can be :term:`imported<import>` back.

   Project mode
-    the project mode includes oracle, simulation, and exploration in ASReview LAB:
+    The project mode includes oracle, simulation, and validation in ASReview LAB:

     **Oracle** mode is used when a :term:`user` reviews a :term:`dataset` systematically with interactive artificial intelligence (AI).

-    **Exploration** mode is used when a user explores or demonstrates ASReview LAB with a completely labeled dataset.
-This mode is suitable for teaching purposes.
+    **Validation** mode is used when a user validates existing labels or engages in a review process without being an oracle

     **Simulation** mode is used when a user simulates a review on a completely labeled dataset to see the performance of ASReview LAB.